bergmann-max/endoflife-monitor/README.md

 Shell script that reads a list of products and versions from a CSV file, queries the [endoflife.date](https://endoflife.date) API, and prints their End-of-Life (EOL) dates.
+The script emits machine-friendly CSV output so you can feed it directly into other tools or automation, but you can just as well run it manually and inspect the neatly formatted results in your terminal.

 ## Features